briangonzalez/jquery.arbitrary-anchor.js/README.md

 ```

 ### Other options
-Here are the AA's options, with their defaults:
+Here are the options, with their defaults:

 ```javascript
 AA_CONFIG = {